Eridan123/law-advisor/README.md

 ## How To Use?
->Some Screenshots wiil be here
+>Some Screenshots will be here

 ## Tests